Param-veered/Demo/README.md

-# Demo
+# PANDAS

-A demo to showcase how to make a new repo
+A notebook with 60 questions to help you with some more on Pandas